Julia Middleton: Career

-Middleton was also involved in the founding of the Media Standards Trust, a charity that runs Journalisted, a free online journalist portfolio, DEMOS, a UK-based think tank, and Impetus Trust, which develops venture philanthropy in the UK.
+She was also involved in the founding of the Media Standards Trust, a charity that runs Journalisted, a free online journalist portfolio, DEMOS, a UK-based think tank, and Impetus Trust, which develops venture philanthropy in the UK.

+In 2019, Middleton handed over the role of CEO of Common Purpose, although she is still involved in the organisation.

+In 2020, she founded a social initiative called ‘’Women Emerging from Isolation’’.